adegomme/aiida-docker-base/README.md

 This repository contains the Docker file that installs [AiiDA](http://www.aiida.net) and its Python dependencies.

+This fork installs intelpython3 to benefit from optimized numpy and scipy, as well as a jupyter server.

 ## Updating the image
 In order to update the AiiDA version, go to Docker file and change the following line:
 ```